ryderbelserion/Shopkeepers/Update-Checklist.md

 		* CompatVersion entries in NMSManager class.
 		* Entries in 'scripts/installSpigotDependencies.sh' script.
 	* Update the minimal Bukkit/Spigot/CraftBukkit dependency versions inside the 'gradle/libs.versions.toml' file.
+	* Update the 'api-version' inside the 'plugin.yml' file.
+	* Update the Minecraft version specific test code inside the 'main' module.
+The test cases and the default config might need to be updated (e.g. if there have been changes to Bukkit's item serialization).
-	* Update the code base:
+	* Update the code base (optional):
 		* Check for legacy data migrations that could be removed now.
 		* Check if there are new Bukkit features that can replace portions of the existing NMS specific code.
 		* Use the EntityType enum to get the name of default enabled mobs inside the Settings.